-- The hospital is responsible for the patient.
+- The care setting is responsible for the client.

-- Reiki Practitioners may only give Reiki to patients in hospitals with permission from the patient, or the person authorised to make decisions on their behalf, and the person responsible for their medical care.
+- Reiki Practitioners may only give Reiki to clients in care settings with permission from the client, or the person authorised to make decisions on their behalf, and the person responsible for their medical care.

-- Reiki Practitioners shall not give the impression that they are a medical professional or a member of hospital staff.
-The Reiki Practitioner may have some form of identification such as a lapel badge.
+- Reiki Practitioners shall not give the impression that they are a medical professional or a member of staff.
+The Reiki Practitioner may have some form of identification, such as a lapel badge.

-- Where permission is given to provide Reiki on the ward, this must be carried out without intrusion or inconvenience to other patients and staff.
+- Where permission is given to provide Reiki on the ward, this must be carried out without intrusion or inconvenience to other clients and staff.

-- If other patients request treatment, the permission of the ward charge nurse, nursing officer (and if relevant, the patient’s doctor) must first be obtained.
-Reiki Practitioners must never undermine the patient’s faith in hospital treatment or regime.
+- If other clients request treatment, the permission of the ward charge nurse, nursing officer (and if relevant, the client’s doctor) must first be obtained.
+Reiki Practitioners must never undermine the client’s faith in hospital treatment or regime.